roxma/nvim-ascript/README.md

 Run async python script easily without using neovim's rplugin or job feature explicitly.

+## Motivation

+To be honest, I don't like neovim's `UpdateRemotePlugins`, and sometims I just want a small fragment of python/ruby code to be run async.

 ## Requirements

 As a proof of concept, currently this plugin requires a modified version of